 Then I watched your movie and I said to myself – Hey, wait a minute!
 If that little white girl can stand up to a huge company like GM and win, then man, I can do the same.
 If she can do it, then I can too!
 Now I’m full of energy.
-I am going down to that hill [referring to Capitol Hill], and I’m going to take my country back.
+I am going down to [Capitol Hill], and I’m going to take my country back.
 People vote.
 I vote.
 That’s how we’re going to do it.
 I’m going to make everyone see what’s going on just like she did and then they’ll vote for a better way.
 You watch and see.

 Wow.
 At that point we didn’t care if Phillip ever wanted an electric car.
-But what could happen if just one kid (or one teacher) in every high school was that passionate about any issue?
+But what could happen if just one kid (or one teacher) in every high school became that passionate about any issue?
 Where might we be as a country?
 If our little movie could help, we wanted to get it into any school that wanted it.
 When Sony responded to our request that they donate DVDs with their own suggestion that we pound sand, we started a small foundation so that along with the nuts and bolts work of getting cars on the road and teaching consumers about them, we could do projects like this as we saw fit.
 Nearly four years later, we’re still sending copies of the film to teachers hoping lightning strikes elsewhere.

 I don’t know what happened to Phillip, though I imagine he rather enjoyed the last election.
 That day in Virginia was meaningful not only for what he may have gone on to do, but for how he has inspired me.
 His story moves me as much today as it did back then.

-Even after a decade to process, I an certain of little more than that we must somehow convince our kids and each other that such actions are not acceptable or effective paths to attention, help, and relevance.
+Even after a decade to process, I am certain of little more than that we must somehow convince our kids and each other that such actions are not acceptable or effective paths to attention, help, and relevance.
 That not all press is good press, and public self-destruction is not entertainment.
 That it gets better.
 That being marginalized is not the same as being marginal, and that “regular” people can indeed take their country back.
 We need more Wael Ghonims and fewer Charlie Sheens.
 A deeper sense of both personal potential and responsibility, and less entitlement to a particular experience.
 A broader definition of “possible”- yes, for the current group of leaders and innovators, but even more so for those who come next.
 More Phillips, and fewer Andys.

 Because we have an unfathomable amount of work to do.
 Economically.
 Geopolitically.
 Environmentally.
 Pick your issue, and there is more work to be done than there are people lining up to do it.
-Even in my comparatively tiny industry, this is true.
+Even in my tiny industry, this is true.

 I’ll settle for reaching one at a time at a random high school if I have to- but it’s not nearly enough.
-We need hundreds, and thousands of kids (and adults) to feel as inspired and empowered as Phillip, to believe without doubt that they can move their world, and to go forth and try.
+We need thousands of kids (and adults) to feel as inspired and empowered as Phillip, to believe without doubt that they can move their world, and to go forth and try.
 Our legacy – and their future – is riding on it.

 And the consequences if we don’t are hell.